MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

 ### Areas

 > [!Note]
-> While auditing is in a public preview, we are working hard to get more areas audited.
+> While auditing is in a public preview, we're working hard to get more areas audited.
 We try our best to add new auditing events monthly.
 If you would like to see an event that is not currently tracked, consider sharing that with us in the [Developer Community](https://developercommunity.visualstudio.com/search?space=21).

 |Area            |Description |
 |----------------|------------|